-The Company has identified two performance obligations in the Chiesi Agreement as follows: (1) the license and research and development services and (2) a contingent performance obligation regarding future manufacturing.
+The Company has identified two performance obligations in each of the Chiesi agreements as follows: (1) the license and research and development services and (2) a contingent performance obligation regarding future manufacturing.

-The Company determined that the license together with the research and development services should be combined into single performance obligation since Chiesi cannot benefit from the license without the research and development services.
+The Company determined that the licenses granted to Chiesi together with the research and development services should be combined into a single performance obligation under each agreement since Chiesi cannot benefit from a license without the research and development services.
 The research and development services are highly specialized and are dependent on the supply of the drug.